chilledvc/govm/README.md

 `/usr/local/bin` under the name `govm` so it can be run, and will modify the environment to allow for Workspaces to function correctly.

-To ensure this, setup will append 3 lines to the `.profile` when it is run.
+To ensure this, the following 3 lines will be added to the `.5c6einit` file.

     export GOPATH="$HOME/go/current"
     export PATH="$HOME/.govm/current/bin:$PATH"